How many people use bitcoin? It is hard to say, but there are a few data points that provide some tantalizing clues.

 In light of the limited data and the impossibility of accurately determining the number of bitcoin users around the world, we can safely estimate that there will be around 25 million users globally.

 This figure can be derived by assuming that out of the 32 million bitcoin wallet addresses on the blockchain, several are no longer in use and that many users occupy several wallets.
 On the other hand, we can also assume that the number of bitcoin users outside of the 32 countries that Coinbase services will be several million – especially since major bitcoin economies in Asia are not included.
-Hence, around 20 million bitcoin users globally can be considered as a fair estimate.
+Hence, around 25 million bitcoin users globally can be considered a fair estimate.

 The majority of these users will be private buy-and-hold investors who want to capitalize on the potential future price increase of the digital currency.
 In terms of actual day-to-day users of bitcoin as a spending currency, the number will be much smaller.

 What We Know

 What we know, however, is that bitcoin’s popularity is expanding around the globe, meaning that this digital currency is likely here to stay.

 Want to better understand why bitcoin is continuing to grow?
 Learn all about it by subscribing to the Bitcoin Market Journal newsletter today!